MatheusPereira033/matheuspereira033/README.md

 </br>

-### 📊 Objetivos 2024:
+### 📊 2024 Goals:

-- 📚 Continuar buscando conhecimento de pessoas e materiais de estudo
+- 📚 Continue seeking knowledge from people and study materials

-- ⭐ Expandir e melhorar minhas habilidades técnicas e de liderança profissional
+- ⭐ Expand and enhance my technical and professional leadership skills

-- 💙 Conhecer pessoas e lugares incríveis este ano
+- 💙 Meet amazing people and visit incredible places this year

-- 📋 Criar um projeto pessoal que aplique todo o conhecimento obtido ao longo da minha jornada, além de implementar novas tecnologias.
+- 📋 Create a personal project that applies all the knowledge gained throughout my journey, as well as implementing new technologies.

-<p>🧠 <span style="font-style:italic">"Não suba montanhas para que o mundo te veja, mas sim para que você veja o mundo."</span></p>
+<p>🧠 <span style="font-style:italic">"Don't climb mountains for the world to see you, but for you to see the world."</span></p>